 Trustees, who are not officers of the Fund, are compensated for duties performed for, or on behalf of, the Board of Trustees.
-Fees paid to Trustees are for duties performed as a Trustee as well as duties performed as a director of The Boyd Group Inc. and Boyd Group Holdings Inc. For 2011, each such Trustee received an annual fee of \$17,000 and a fee of \$1,000 for each meeting of the Board of Trustees or of a Board committee attended in person or in which a Trustee participated by telephone.
-In addition during 2011 each such Trustee received a monthly retainer of \$4,000 for work related to the Special Committee that was in place between January and July of 2011.
-The chairpersons of the Compensation and Governance & Nomination Committees also received an annual fee of \$2,000 and the chair of the Audit Committee received an annual fee of \$5,000.
-The Chairperson of the Special Committee received an additional monthly retainer of \$2,000.
+Fees paid to Trustees are for duties performed as a Trustee as well as duties performed as a director of BGI and BGHI.
+For 2013, each such Trustee received an annual fee of \$33,000 and a fee of \$1,500 for each meeting of the Board of Trustees attended in person and \$1,000 for each meeting of the Board of Trustees attended by telephone or Board committee attended in person.
+The Independent Board Chairperson received an annual fee of \$33,000.
+The chairpersons of the Compensation and Governance & Nomination Committees received an annual fee of \$4,000 and the chair of the Audit Committee received an annual fee of \$10,000.
 Trustees are entitled to be reimbursed for reasonable travel expenses and other expenses incurred by them in attending meetings of the Board of Trustees or meetings of committees thereof.